Laravel-Backpack/docs/6.x/faq.md

 Yes, but only for your second/third purchases.
 Before your license expires, you will receive an email offering you 20% discount if you include a backlink from your website to ours.
 Reply to that email with a link, and our team will help you get the discount.

-To get the 20% discount for backlink, please include a backlink from your MAIN WEBSITE (not from your admin panel), to our main website: `https://backpackforlaravel.com?utm_source=customer_ref`.
-What works best is to add a link to your footer:
+To get the 20% discount:
+- include a backlink from your MAIN WEBSITE (not from your admin panel), to our main website: `https://backpackforlaravel.com?utm_source=customer_ref`; most people add a link to their footer; here are a few ideas: `Admin Panel by Backpack`, `Backoffice by Backpack`, `CMS Powered by Backpack`, `ERP Powered by Backpack`, `Powered By Backpack`;
-- Admin Panel by Backpack
-- Backoffice by Backpack
-- CMS Powered by Backpack
-- ERP Powered by Backpack
-- Powered By Backpack
+- make sure the link is `dofollow` (regular link);
+- make sure to keep the link there for 12 months;

 <a name="Installation"></a>
 ## Installation